 The Company is eligible for federal and California research and development credits for its research and development activities performed within the United States and California, respectively.
 The credits are generally available to offset federal and California income tax liabilities.
-The Company has applied \$0.2 million of federal research and development credits to offset its federal payroll tax expenses for the year ended December 31, 2018 due to its small business status.
-Starting in the fourth quarter of 2019, the Company was no longer eligible for federal and California research development credits as it generated revenue during the year.
-As such, all federal and California research and development credits generated and accrued during the first three quarters of 2019 were reversed.
+The Company has applied \$250,000 of federal research and development credits to offset its federal payroll tax expenses for the years ended December 31, 2017 and 2018 due to its small business status.